FoodReady » Blog » Guidance on Food Allergen Management for Food Manufacturers

 Food allergens are specific proteins present in foods that can elicit an immune response in susceptible individuals.
 When individuals with food allergies consume even trace amounts of these allergenic proteins, their immune system reacts, leading to various allergic symptoms.
 Allergic reactions can range from mild symptoms such as hives or itching to severe anaphylaxis, a potentially life-threatening reaction that requires immediate medical attention.

 While any food has the potential to cause an allergic reaction, certain foods are more commonly associated with allergies.
-These are often called the “Big Eight” allergens recognized globally.
+These are often called the “Big Nine” allergens recognized globally.

 Milk: Cow’s milk and products derived from it, including cheese, yogurt, and butter.